webnuswp/modern-events-calendar-lite/README.md

 Note: If you change the title to the name of a particular day, then the user will know on a certain day the price of the ticket is different.
 9- Enter the information about Fees/Taxes.

+### How can I create or edit shortcode?

+After adding your event, Modern Event Calendar enables you to make a calendar from all of the events with adorable skins, nice and tidy styles.
+Also, it has a powerful filtering tool to create a new calendar.
+Click on Custom MEC > Shortcode > Add Shortcode.
+This is the overview of adding a calendar with custom shortcodes [Find more](https://webnus.net/dox/modern-events-calendar/making-advance-shortcodes-in-modern-event-calendar/).

-### Can I customize the event pages?
+### Can I customize the event pages and shortcodes?

 Yes, it is possible.
-In order to see the related documentations, please [click here](https://webnus.net/dox/modern-events-calendar/mec-theme-integration-guide/).
+In order to see the related documentations, please [click here](https://webnus.net/dox/modern-events-calendar/category/developer-document/).

 ### Does MEC have default languages or it needs to be translated?

 Yes, for some of the languages MEC has the translation file as default.
 However, since these translations have been done by the users, they may be incomplete, hence updating them might be required.
 For more information, please [click here](https://webnus.net/dox/modern-events-calendar/translate-mec/).

 ### Can I import/export from/to MEC?

 Yes, you can get an XML export from MEC data or import the file you've exported to MEC.
-Also, if you are using one of the following plugins (The event calendar, calendarize it, EventOn, Events Schedule WP Plugin), then you can easily transfer your events to MEC.
+Also, if you are using one of the following plugins (The event calendar, calendarize it, EventOn, Events Schedule WP Plugin), then you can easily transfer your events to MEC, [click here](https://webnus.net/dox/modern-events-calendar/import-and-export-events/).

 ### Do I lose all my data or customization if I update MEC?

 If you’ve added a file to the main folder of MEC, this file will be removed after the update.
 Therefore, please do get a full back up before proceeding with the update process.

+### How can I use the Fron-end event submission?

+You can select a static page for Event List and Add List page using this option.
+It is similar to the main WordPress settings for Homepage and Post page.
+The difference is that you should put a specified shortcode (below the “select” option) into whatever page that you want.
+Therefore, from the first drop-down menu you can choose your static page to show the events created by your users.
+The second drop-down menu is used to set the page for add/edit events by your users.
+Note: You can also copy the shortcode written in front of each option and then place it in the page that you want to set as your static event list page or add/edit page [click here](https://webnus.net/dox/modern-events-calendar/frontend-event-submission/) to find more about front-end event submission.

+### How can I read more FAQs about MEC?

+We have collected all frequently asked questions in [this link](https://webnus.net/dox/modern-events-calendar/category/faq/).
+You can also use [knowledge](https://webnus.net/dox/modern-events-calendar/category/knowledge/) and [troubleshooting](https://webnus.net/dox/modern-events-calendar/category/troubleshooting/) to find solutions if you have any issue or contact us on [Webnus Support](https://webnus.net/support/)